Skip to content

 Before you enable inputs, complete the previous steps in the configuration process:

-Provisioning behavior
+Provisioning behavior (Worldwide only)

 During the first Message Trace run, the add-on attempts to provision the required Microsoft service principal (8bd644d1-64a1-4d4b-ae52-2e0cbf64e373) automatically when Application.ReadWrite.All is granted.
 If you do not want to grant this extra permission, pre-provision the service principal manually using the Microsoft prerequisites documentation.
 Provisioning changes on the Microsoft side can take up to a few hours before Message Trace data becomes available.
+This automatic provisioning step does not apply to USGovGCC or USGovGCCHigh tenants.

 Configure inputs using Splunk Web